Skip to main content

 • Environments – separate workspaces with their own agents, numbers, and campaigns.

-• Users – people who can access your Fluents.ai account, with Admin or Member roles.
+• Users – people who can access your Fluents.ai account, with Admin or Member roles (and invitation status).

 You can open Settings from the left‑hand sidebar of the Fluents.ai app.
-On this page:
+Settings is split into two tabs:

 Environments overview